(5 min. read)

 Sawn & Honed Option

 Our Kandla Grey Paving is also available in a sawn and honed slab.

-This is accurately calibrated to 20mm with a sawn surface, creating an extremely hard wearing and durable natural paving stone, ideal for use on patios, paths and driveways.
+This is accurately calibrated to 20mm with a sawn surface, creating an extremely hard wearing and durable natural paving stone, ideal for use on patios and paths.

-Suited to the British climate, natural sandstone paving slabs are frost resistant.
-Therefore they will weather to give a natural appearance enhancing your patio, path or driveway.
+Suited to the British climate, these natural Sandstone Paving slabs are frost resistant and will weather naturally to give an authentic appearance, enhancing your patio space.

-Like Raj Green sandstone, Autumn Brown sandstone is a household favourite.
+Like Raj Green Sandstone, Autumn Brown Sandstone Paving is a household favourite!

-For a more refined finish to your pathway design, you could consider calibrated Sawn Mint slabs.
+For a more refined finish to your pathway design, you could consider calibrated Sawn Mint Sandstone.

-In a sandstone patio kit, typically, you will receive 18m² of natural stone paving, which means you can work out the dimensions of the space you’re covering and then purchase accordingly.
+In one of our Sandstone Patio Kits, you will receive 18m² of natural stone paving, which means you can work out the dimensions of the space you’re covering and then purchase accordingly.
 It’s good practice, as your tradesperson should know, to add 10% to your total amount to account for breakages, off-cuts, and waste that accumulates during the laying process.

 Most of our natural stone paving patio kits come with at least four sizes ranging from small to large, which is ideal for random laying to create an interesting and unique design.